Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Introduction

 \subsection{Roadmap}

-In \cref{sec:overview}, we introduce the terminology and present an overview and outline of our algorithm.
+In \cref{sec:overview,subsec:algorithm}, we introduce the terminology and present our algorithm.
 Furthermore, we make some important observations about invariants that are preserved by operations of our algorithm which we will use later.
 In \cref{sec: correctness}, we prove the correctness of our algorithm.
 The approximation analysis as well as the proof of the pass complexity can be found in \cref{sec:pass}.
+In \cref{section:general-framework} we provide details about our general framework for finding approximate maximum matching.